bunny98/Rentals-Spring-Boot-Microservices/README.md

     @Autowired
     private OrderRepository orderRepository;

-    @PostMapping(value = "/create", consumes = {MediaType.APPLICATION_FORM_URLENCODED_VALUE})
-    public ResponseEntity<Order> createOrder(Order order) {
-        //IMPLEMENTATION...
+    @GetMapping("/getAll")
+    public ResponseEntity<List<Order>> getAllOrders(){
+        List<Order> orders = orderRepository.findAll();
+        return new ResponseEntity<>(orders, HttpStatus.OK);
     }
  }
 ```
 All the requests made to *Orders Service* with */order* suffix in the URL are mapped to methods of this class.
-So, a POST request to *http://localhost:service_port/order/create* are routed to the *createOrder* function. *Autowired* annotation makes sure that only one object of the OrderRepository class is formed.
+So, a GET request to *http://localhost:service_port/order/getAll* is routed to the *getAllOrders* function. *Autowired* annotation makes sure that only one object of the OrderRepository class is formed.
+That's how basic APIs with no interaction with other services can be made.

+## Inter-service communication